 Preventing burn out while parenting a child with special needs is crucial for both parent and child.
-Dr. Liz Mathies, today’s guest blogger, shares 2 strategies caregiving parents can implement to stay mentally and physically strong for their kids.
+Dr. Liz Matheis, today’s guest blogger, shares 2 strategies caregiving parents can implement to stay mentally and physically strong for their kids.

 As a parent of a child with special needs, you are on duty 24/7 with no sick or vacation days.
 Days become weeks and weeks become years and burn out becomes inevitable if you don’t take care of yourself.

 I know what you’re thinking.
 Easier said than done.

 But preventing burn out while parenting a child with special needs is just as important as caring for your child.
 If you are sleep-deprived, fatigued, or feeling anxious or depressed, your ability to tend to your child is compromised.
 So, if you need momentum and motivation to come from your child, here it is!
 Take care of yourself so you can take care of your child.
 These 2 strategies can help.